choosehappy/HistoBlur/README.md

 # How does HistoBlur work?

-First, Histoblur takes a non-blurry representative WSI provided by the user and artificially blurs some patches to train a deep learning model.
+First, Histoblur takes one (or multiple) non-blurry representative WSI provided by the user and artificially blurs some patches to train a deep learning model.
 Then, the trained model can be used to detect blur on any slide with the same stain/scanner combination.

 # Installation